Nvim :help

 8g8 Find an illegal UTF-8 byte sequence at or after the

-Thus it can be used when editing a file that was
+Can be used when editing a file that was supposed to

-supposed to be UTF-8 but was read as if it is an 8-bit
+be UTF-8 but was read as if it is an 8-bit encoding

 Does not wrap around the end of the file.